Virtual Healthcare Is Exploding: The Latest Trends and Growth Curve

 7. Growing Technology Investments

 Lastly, telehealth cannot exist without the necessary technological foundation.
 The acceptability of virtual healthcare services is made possible by the development and widespread usage of digital health technologies, such as COVID-19 tracing applications, wellness trackers, telemedicine, and virtual health apps, all of which can be used from the comfort of home.
 Further knowledge and technological investments will make telehealth projects and applications more successful.
+This trend is reinforced by advances in AI tools for telemedicine and other AI-enabled health technologies.
+AI tools for healthcare professionals contribute to smarter workflows and better patient monitoring.

 The pandemic brought to light the labor crisis that has existed for some time and the lack of healthcare personnel.
 However, the workforce will experience even less stress due to investments in technology that supports the expansion of telehealth, and they may even be able to provide better care.